Coherent Organization of Passive Scalar from a Point-Source in a Turbulent Boundary Layer

 \subsection{Facility and Diagnostics}

 The experiments were conducted in a low speed wind tunnel with a cross section of \(152\,\mathrm{mm} \times 152\,\mathrm{mm}\) and a length of 1.42\,m.
 The boundary layer grows on the smooth, bottom surface of the wind-tunnel, and is tripped using a cylindrical rod.
 A small tube with a diameter of \(d_i/\delta=0.026\,(0.625\,mm)\) was used to inject an acetone-air mixture at two heights $h_i/\delta=0.135$ and $h_i/\delta=0.307$ which corresponds to the boundary layer log- and wake- regions respectively.
 We refer to these two injection cases as \textit{log-injection} and \textit{wake-injection} cases in this paper.
-This mixture was injected isokinetically and measurements were made starting $1.3\delta$ downstream from injection point, with the field of view spanning \(1.4\delta \times 2.0\delta\) in stream-wise--wall-normal plane.
+This mixture was injected isokinetically \RevisionText{at a velocity of $u_{inj}$ at the two injection points such that $u_{inj}=\overline{U}(y_{inj})$.} Measurements were made starting $1.3\delta$ downstream from the injection point, with the field of view spanning \(1.4\delta \times 2.0\delta\) in stream-wise--wall-normal plane.
 The schematic shown in figure~\ref{fig:ExperimentalSetup} illustrates the general experimental setup.

 To measure the flow field, simultaneous measurements of scalar and velocity fields were performed using 2-component PIV and Acetone PLIF, with synchronized imaging performed from the opposite sides of the laser sheet (figure~\ref{fig:ExperimentalSetup}a).
 A single dual-cavity Quantel Q-Smart Nd:YAG laser provided both 532\,nm ($380\,mJ$/pulse) and 266\,nm ($90\,mJ$/pulse) laser pulses at 10Hz required for the simultaneous measurements.
 An extensive optical setup was necessary to separate and re-combine the desired wavelengths from the Nd:YAG laser for optimal performance.
 Since the raw quadrupled-Nd:YAG beam contains \(1064\,\mathrm{nm} + 532\,\mathrm{nm}+266\,\mathrm{nm}\), a series of optics were used to isolate the \(532\,\mathrm{nm}+266\,\mathrm{nm}\) wavelengths and dump the \(1064\,\mathrm{nm}\) into a beam block.
 The combined \(532\,\mathrm{nm}+266\,\mathrm{nm}\) beams were then focused through a series of spherical lens and a sheet-forming cylindrical lens.
 This focused the laser into a thin sheet in the stream-wise--wall-normal plane and was projected into the wind tunnel from the optical setup underneath.
 Lastly, a BNC Model 575 timing box was used to control the timing of the flash-lamp and Q-switch delay for both laser heads, and the exposure window for both cameras.
 The PIV camera captured images from both laser pulses while the Ac-PLIF camera captured only the first pulse.